Popax21/popax-blog/_posts/2025-11-02-hacklu-lokaltal-writeup.md

 motivated by having the excuse that the sponsor writeup competition was still ongoing, maybe it was motivated by not wanting to let yet another Windows kernel challenge get the better of me; the exact reason is irrelevant, what matters is that I did.
-And after another week of working on the challenge on-and-off, I did it.
-I succeeded.
-I solved the challenge.
-This writeup will take you on a guided tour through my journey of getting there, and maybe you can even take home some Windows kernel pwn knowledge for yourself along the way.
+And after another week of working on the challenge on-and-off, we did it.
+We had finally been successful.
+Me and Georg had solved the challenge.
+This writeup will take you on a guided tour how I, with a lot of support from Georg, got there in the end; and who knows, maybe you can even take home some Windows kernel pwn knowledge for yourself along the way.

 # Initial foothold